-Section 3(b) would authorize a five-year surcharge for convictions assigned 4 or more SDIP points, but would not include convictions for speeding over the posted limit.
+Section 3(b) would authorize a five-year surcharge for convictions assigned 4 or more SDIP points, not including convictions for speeding over the posted limit.

 Section 3(c) would create an eight-year inexperienced driver surcharge for drivers receiving a license for the first time on or after October 1, 2019.
-For drivers receiving a first license on or before September 30, 2019, the surcharge would continue to be limited to three years' driving experience.
+For drivers receiving a first license on or before September 30, 2019, the surcharge would be limited to three years' driving experience.

-Section 3(d) would create an inexperienced safe driver discount for drivers subject to the new premium surcharges for a period of 8 years (i.e. for drivers receiving their first license on or after October 1, 2019) that would be available after three full years of driving without any at-fault accidents or convictions, including convictions for which a prayer for judgment continued was granted.
+Section 3(d) would create an inexperienced safe driver discount that would be available after three full years of driving without any at-fault accidents or convictions, including convictions for which a prayer for judgment continued was granted.